The Bernardi process and torsor structures on spanning trees: Compatibility of the Bernardi torsor with planar duality

-and (\ref{eq:dual_difference}) follows easily.
+The desired formula (\ref{eq:dual_difference}) follows easily.
 The point here is that there are no edges joining ``inside'' to ``outside'' vertices, and the ``outside-to-outside'' edges, which are cut during $\alpha_3 \cup \alpha_4$, are traversed in the same order in the Bernardi tours associated to $T_1$ and $T_2$.
-Thus the difference $\beta(T_2)-\beta(T_1)$ comes from the ``inside-to-inside'' edges joining $A$ and $B$, which are cut during $\alpha_1 \cup \alpha_2$ and are traversed in the opposite order in the Bernardi tours associated to $T_1$ and $T_2$.
+Thus the difference $\beta(T_2)-\beta(T_1)$ comes from the ``inside-to-inside'' edges joining $A$ (the set of vertices encountered by $\alpha_2$ and $\alpha_3$) and $B$ (the set of vertices encountered by $\alpha_1$ and $\alpha_4$), which are cut during $\alpha_1 \cup \alpha_2$ and are traversed in the opposite order in the Bernardi tours associated to $T_1$ and $T_2$.
 See Figure~\ref{fig:10-11} for an example.